diarmuidw/nanoGPT/peig.md

 The wind was looking their life looking by me on life.
 He spent that and land shining down on water.
 More and head came to a chair we'd ever packing into us lands.'
 'Do for one,' said Kate, 'as all near a an elderly
 ```

-The output of the Niamh book is as follows
+The output of the Niamh book is as follows.
+I'm in no position to guage its accuracy!

 ```
 python sample.py --out_dir=out-niamh --start="Tá mé"  #Tá mé means I am